 All Chase Bank CDs require a minimum deposit of $1,000 to open.
-In normal interest rate environments the interest rates paid on Chase Bank CDs are tiered by deposit amount.
+Their yields are tiered based on deposit amount.

-To give these yields some context, the current national average for a 12 month CD sits at roughly 0.22% APY while the average on a 5 year CD sits at roughly 0.47% APY.
+To give these yields some context, the current national average for a 12 month CD and a 60 month CD sit at 1.07% and 1.09% APY, respectively, according to FDIC data.

 Interest is compounded daily and you have some choice as to the frequency in which it is paid out.
 Depending on the term you may choose to have it paid monthly, quarterly, semi-annually or annually.

 Early Withdrawal Penalties

 Early withdrawal penalties for Chase Bank CDs are as follows: